 You want to target dense cover and fish as tight as you can.

 Find a shore with a close deep water drop-off, where you can access the deeper cooler waters without having to cast out too far.

 When the sun is at its lowest, summer mornings and evenings are a great time to use a topwater lure.
 Bass rise in the coolest part of the day to feed on crawdads and bluegills.

 I always love to night fish for bass in the summer.
 I recommend you try it.
-The cold waters as the temperature drops can trigger a feeding frenzy for the bass.
+As the temperature drops, the cold waters can trigger a feeding frenzy for the bass.

 Fall shore fishing